ngtruongthanh98/module-federation-multi-frameworks/README.md

 ```

 - The main app in PORT 3001
-  I named this micro frontend app: body.
+  I named this micro frontend app: container.
 You can see in the line:

 ```
-name: "body",
+name: "container",
 ```

 We need to set a name for the chunk file: